kalkuteminal/Animation-DNA/06-Tutorials.md

 ![](https://3.bp.blogspot.com/-VEowRHSseXY/UwH9OIKi3mI/AAAAAAAAEag/kIHH-SeIzys/s1600/aiIDs.gif)

 ##### Material AOV
-To create AOV for any shader
+To create AOV for any shader we use **aiWriteColor** node.

 ##### Object AOV
-To create AOV for any object
+To create AOV for any object we create custom color attribute on each object and corresponding AOVs in render settings.